-Why your contractor website gets traffic but no quote requests
+Why contractor leads arrive but quote requests still disappear

-Visitors are arriving but the phone is not ringing.
-For contractor websites, the problem is usually specific and findable.
+Leads are arriving but the phone is not ringing.
+For contractor businesses, the problem is usually specific and findable.

 You have traffic.
 Your Google Business profile is active.
 You show up in local search.
 But your quote form is quiet and your phone only rings from people who already know you.
 Something in the buyer path is breaking down before a new visitor commits.